 Any Member participating in debate must address the Speaker.
 Since one of the basic principles of procedure in the House is that the proceedings be conducted in terms of a free and civil discourse, Members are less apt to engage in direct heated exchanges and personal attacks when their comments are directed to the Chair rather than to other Members.

-While there is no Standing Order setting down a dress code for Members participating in debate, Speakers have ruled that to be recognized to speak, tradition and practice require all Members, male or female, to dress in contemporary business attire.
-The contemporary practice and unwritten rule require, therefore, that male Members wear a jacket and tie as standard dress.
+While there is no Standing Order prescribing a dress code for Members participating in debate, Speakers have ruled that to be recognized to speak, tradition and practice require all Members, male or female, to dress in contemporary business attire.
+The contemporary practice and unwritten rule require, therefore, that male Members wear a jacket, a shirt and a tie as standard dress.

 Practice holds that when addressing the House, Members should not read from a written, prepared speech.
 A Member may, however, use notes when delivering a speech.
 The purpose of this rule is to maintain the cut and thrust of debate, which depend upon successive speakers addressing, to some extent, the arguments put forward in the speeches of other Members.